kenunq/django-neotest/README.md

         args = {"--log-level", "DEBUG"},
         -- Runner to use.
 Will use pytest if available by default.
-        -- Can be a function to return dynamic value. runner = "pytest",
-        -- Custom python path for the runner.
+        -- Can be a function to return dynamic value. runner = "pytest", -- or "django", "unittest" -- Custom python path for the runner.
         -- Can be a string or a list of strings.
         -- Can also be a function to return dynamic value.
         -- If not provided, the path will be inferred by checking for -- virtual envs in the local directory and for Pipenev/Poetry configs python = ".venv/bin/python",
         -- Returns if a given file path is a test file.